Shahin-01/VQA-AD/README.md

 **VQA Annotation:** CSV files that contain question-answer pairs, and image paths (```VQA-AD/src/VQA annotations/```).

 ## Reproducing the results
 Once the steps in the Setup section are finished,  you can easily reproduce the model's predicton using```VQA-AD/src/VQA_Inference.ipynb``` code.
+There you can get the answers the tested 100 action/question pair and see the model's overall performance.